telerik/maui-docs/installation/vs-code-integration/scaffoldings.md

 ---
-title: Telerik UI for .NET MAUI Code Scaffoldings
+title: Scaffolding Pages and Screens
 page_title: Telerik UI for .NET MAUI Code Scaffoldings - Visual Studio Code Scaffoldings
 description: Learn how to add predefined screens in your application using the Telerik .NET MAUI Visual Studio Code Scaffoldings.
 slug: maui-vs-code-scaffoldings